Taggin' MP3 v1.4.5 Help

 with destination character.
 The destination character can be null (empty)

-totally removed.
+completely removed.
 This option can be enabled or disabled by checking or unchecking the

 box below the filters box.